rahulmalhotra/HTTPCalloutFramework/README.md

 ### Installing

 HTTPCalloutFramework is very easy to use.
-You can install this application in your salesforce org by using the **deploy to salesforce** button present in the [deployment](#deployment) section of this readme.
+You can install this application in your salesforce org as an unmanaged package or by using the **deploy to salesforce** button present in the [deployment](#deployment) section of this readme.
 Installing this will add the following to your org :-

 1. HTTPCalloutService - Apex Class